shuoyangd/nmt4clsp/TUTORIAL.md

 export BOOST_ROOT="/home/shuoyangd/local/pkg/boost_1_55_0"
 ```

-The default boost library on CLSP seems to be version 1.55 as well, but I'm not sure about the library path.
+The default boost on CLSP seems to be version 1.55 and does not work for me.

 #### cmake